Kara710/Web_Crawler_Selenium/README.md

 # Web_Crawler_Selenium
 This script was created to search the available appointments on Greek Embassy and print them on command line.
-Firstly, I use Selenium because the data is loaded dynamic via Javascript.
+Firstly, I use Selenium because the data is created dynamic via Javascript.
 Secondly, I use the package Beautiful Soup for parsing HTML tags.
 <br>
 <br>
 It is important to find the right paths of the urls.
 I use the "Developer Tools"->Network for grabbing the GET requests and analyse the right paths.